korawica/fmtutil/README.md

 ```

 > **Note**: \
-> The above example will convert the name, Naming instance, to Constant
+> The above example will convert the `name`, Naming instance, to Constant
-> instance before passing to a formatter group because I do not want to dynamic
+> instance before passing to the formatter group because it does not want
-> the naming format to find the filenames.
+> to dynamic this naming format when find any filenames in target path.

 ## License